CharlesCNorton/yoflo-cli/README.md

 ## Development Status

-YOFLO-CLI is currently in the process of being converted into a full Python package.
-We are starting small with just object detection and binary inference based on referring expression comprehension.
-Future updates will include optimizations and additional features as the project evolves.
+YOFLO-CLI has been successfully converted into a full Python package and is available on PyPI.
+The package currently supports object detection and binary inference based on referring expression comprehension.
+Future updates will focus on optimizations and adding new features as the project evolves.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Make sure to follow the existing code style and add tests for any new features or bug fixes.

 ## License